Advanced Blending Solutions

 4

-forming with its required octane number, but being as low as possible to reduce giveaways of highly expensive gasoline components.
-Mechanical online process analyzers are expensive, and requires investing huge amounts of resources in purchase, maintenance and expensive critical spare part costs.
-Further to that, any shutdown due to a mechanical failure of these analyzers will result in an
+Conventionally, on-line RON mechanical knock engines are used for on-line measurement of the octane number of the gasoline, to verify the blend conforming with its required octane number, but being as low as possible to reduce giveaways of highly expensive gasoline components.
+Mechanical online process analyzers are expensive and require investing huge amounts of resources in purchase, maintenance, and expensive critical spare part costs.
+Further to that, any shutdown due to a mechanical failure of these analyzers will result in an unnecessary an expensive shutdown of the blending station.
+On-line NIR correlative process analyzers, such as the Beacon 3000, have the capability to measure a broad variety of different specification parameters by one single measurement, and by the correlation between spectral measurements and quantified quality properties.

 In the absence of mechanical parts, these analyzers are of low cost, not only in purchase but also in maintenance.